DFE-Digital/get-into-teaching-app/app/views/content/blog/my-career-change-to-teaching.md

 $ian$

-When I was at school I always wanted to be a teacher, after the obvious football career, but when I finished university I didn’t think it was right for me.
+I always wanted to be a teacher when I was at school, after the obvious football career.
+But when I finished university I didn’t think it was right for me.
 I had been in education a long time and worried I wasn’t mature enough.
 I went away and had several different jobs and careers at various levels of responsibility in retail, food and sports, including being self-employed a couple of times.

 Time had passed and I had moved back to Newcastle, met my now wife and was contemplating my future.
 I was sat having a meal with my wife and she said ‘why don’t you teach?’
 My wife is a primary school teacher and she knew that it was what I should be doing with the skill set and experience that my career had given me so far.
 In particular, I had skills in communication, listening, collaboration, adaptability, empathy and patience, all of which come with maturity and experience.